naim-panjwani/LocusFocus/docs/source/future.rst

 - Enable uploading of compressed files (then convert to bgzip/tabix)
 - Implement a queue system to enable job submission and later retrieval
-- Explore other ways to enable saving of vector images
 - Enable ability to upload a config file to replicate results
 - Implement SMR colocalization method
 - Enable immediate deletion of the session data